 What Should You Look for in Oncology Conference Coverage?

 Several agencies and companies offer conference coverage, but there are important things to consider when selecting the best report to purchase.
 First, look for an agency provider of oncology insights for the life sciences industry with deep knowledge of your therapeutic area and notable experience in the healthcare space.
-This ensures the report you subscribe to highlights the most valuable content specific to your field and area of interest.
+This ensures the report highlights the most valuable content specific to your field and area of interest.

 Conference summaries should be independent and free from commercial bias.
 The summaries and insights should be generated by KOLs and experts in a special roundtable congress following the conference.
 Make sure the agency you choose for your next oncology conference coverage is aligned with a panel of appropriate experts to evaluate and analyze the conference data.